Upgrade to remove ads

 devices of sound

-the techniques of deploying the sound of words, especially in poetry.
-Among devices of sound are rhyme, alliteration, assonance, consonance, and onomatopoeia.
-The devices are used for many reasons, including to create a general effect of pleasant or of discordant sound, to imitate another sound, or to reflect a meaning.
+the techniques of deploying the sound of words, especially in poetry: rhyme, alliteration, assonance, consonance, and onomatopoeia.
+These are used for many reasons, including to create a general effect of pleasant or of discordant sound, to imitate another sound, or to reflect a meaning.

 rhyme that appears correct from spelling, but is half-rhyme or slant rhyme from the pronunciation.
 Examples include "watch" and "match," and "love" and "move."